Albert Sechrist Mfg, Denver

 Albert Revi's catalog Pages

+This series of Pond Lily designs, borrow heavily from those of the Handel Company who patented the design in 1902.
 Since 1902, other makers in addition to Sechrist have immitated this line and caused confusion in the market place as to the true identity of the maker might be.

-For starters, the Handel Pond lilies have a solid bronze base with embossed Handel name.
+For example, the Handel Pond lilies have a solid bronze base with embossed Handel name.
 Sechrist and some others instead carry a 4 digit number.
 Sockets too tend to be different.
 Handels are normally found with those by Hubbel.© Copyright 1968 Thomas Nelson Inc. publishers, All rights Reserved